kvndngyn/kvndngyn.github.io/essays/javascript-is-not-java.md

 <img class="ui tiny left circular floated image" src="../images/js2.png">

 If you are really having fun with this, it is worth pursuing.
 Everything I stated above, was the process I have gone through so far with any language and especially with Javascript.
 This is probably one of the more fun languages I have learned so far.
 Javascript is the fifth language I have started to learn in the past two years.
-If you have been wanting to start somewhere in this field of Computer Science, I highliy suggest that you make it a priority to learn this language early on.
+If you have been wanting to start somewhere in this field of Computer Science, I highly suggest that you make it a priority to learn this language early on.